btorpey/btorpey.github.io/content/static-omama.md

 In the earlier articles I used a synthetic code-base [from ITC Research](https://github.com/regehr/itc-benchmarks) to test clang, cppcheck and PVS-Studio.
 I also ran all three tools on the code-bases that I'm responsible for maintaining at my "day job", but I wasn't able to share detailed results from that analysis, given that the code is not public.

-In this article, I want to continue the discussion of static analysis by diving into a real-world, open-source code base that I've been working with lately.
+In this article, I want to expand the discussion of static analysis by diving into a real-world, open-source code base that I've been working with lately, with specific examples of the kinds of problems static analysis can expose.

 <!-- more -->